203-792-9106

 Please reach us at danburymoose1373@yahoo.com if you cannot find an answer to your question.

 The social quarter's kitchen is open daily unless otherwise posted on Facebook.
 Typical kitchen hours are Monday & Tuesday 5pm to 8pm; Wednesday & Friday 1pm - 8pm (except karaoke nights); Thursday 5:30 until sold out; Saturday & Sunday kitchen hours vary on staff availability.
 Please check the Facebook page or call to confirm.
+The Danbury Moose Facebook Page is ONLY for MOOSE members.

 Please keep in mind that all kitchen staff and bartenders are VOLUNTEERS and therefore are usually doing both jobs at once.
 Patience and respect for the staff is required and appreciated.